rmnaderdev/Whitelist-Sync-2/README.md

 ===========================

-### A mod that allows you to sync the whitelists, ops list, banned players (Web only), and banned IPs (Web only) from multiple Minecraft servers together using one MySQL db, SQLite db, or our NEW [Whitelist Sync Web](https://whitelistsync.com) service!
+### A mod that allows you to sync the whitelists, ops list, banned players (Web only), and banned IPs (Web only) from multiple Minecraft servers together using one MySQL db, SQLite db, or the NEW [Whitelist Sync Web](https://whitelistsync.com) service!
-This mod listens for whitelist, op, ban, and ban-ip changes (using the normal Minecraft commands) on all of your servers and will update all other forge servers connected to the same database or the same account (on [Whitelist Sync Web](https://whitelistsync.com))!
+This mod listens for whitelist, op, ban, and ban-ip changes (using the normal Minecraft commands) on all of your servers and will update all other forge servers connected to the same database.

-## New in v2.7.0
-- Added support for syncing banned players and IPs to the database.
-(Only supported when using the Whitelist Sync web service)
-- Removed old whitelist sync commands.
-Normal Minecraft commands can be used now and the mod will update the database accordingly.
-(Use `/wl sync` to pull from the database and `/wl push` to push to the database still)
-- Added support for new Web Service database option (currently in beta).
-See [Whitelist Sync Web](https://whitelistsync.com/) for details.

-## New in v2.5.0
-- No more shadowed JDBC dependencies! **MANUAL STEP REQUIRED for v2.5.0.** See Installation section below.
-- `copyServerToDatabase` commands have been changed to `push`.
+## Whitelist Sync Web
+Whitelist Sync Web is a new service that allows you to sync your whitelist, ops, banned players, and banned IPs across all of your servers in real-time.
+This service is a paid service, but it does have a free tier for you to try out.
+This service is the easiest way to sync your servers and requires no setup on your end other than installing the mod and setting the API key.
+Interested in leaning more?
+[Click here](./docs/WhitelistSyncWeb.md).

 ## Download
 All releases can be found on the [Modrinth](https://modrinth.com/mod/wlsync2) page or on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/whitelistsync2).